Over 100,000 satisfied patients from more than 80 countries

 Do root canals lower your immune system?

-Root canals do not reduce the immunity of a person.
-Moreover, these basically cleanse the teeth from the infection and thus enable the body to recover with less effort, lessening the need for the body’s immune system to work extremely hard in the case of an untreated abscessed tooth.
+Root canals do not reduce a person’s immunity.
+In fact, they cleanse the teeth from infection, allowing the body to recover with less effort and reducing the need for the immune system to work hard against an untreated abscess.

-Is it a good idea to have a tooth pulled instead of getting a root canal?
+Is it better to have a tooth pulled instead of a root canal?

-In contrast to pulling the natural tooth, the root canal is the preferred option for safeguarding the health of the teeth for a longer time in most cases.
-Apart from the fact that natural teeth are useful in maintaining the foundations and supports, chewing is easier, and teeth are kept in the right place, and there is no implant or denture that can fully give these advantages.
+A root canal is the preferred option for safeguarding the health of your teeth for a longer time in most cases.
+Natural teeth are useful in maintaining jaw structure, making chewing easier, and keeping other teeth in the right place.

 Can a root canal cause you to feel tired or under the weather?

-Only if a severe infection existed, you still feel fatigued, permitting your body to recover.
-Nonetheless, if a root canal has been done properly, there are no systemic problems with the body to be expected; thus, any sign of fatigue generally links to the source of infection rather than the treatment itself.
+If a severe infection existed before the treatment, you might still feel fatigued as your body recovers.
+However, if a root canal has been done properly, systemic problems are not expected.
+Any sign of fatigue generally links to the original infection rather than the treatment itself.